World Finals FAQ

 Q: What to expect at the Closing Ceremony?

 A: At the closing ceremony, International teams sit in the middle of the arena, U.S. teams sit in their delegation area.
-The ceremony includes a presentation of an annual Creativity and Spiritual awards.
+The ceremony includes a presentation of an annual Creativity and Spirit awards.
 This is a high excitement event.
 The media team present a potpourri of photos and video from around the competition.
 When the lights go off, lots of teams have lighted or colorful or sparkling items.
 They announce the Awards by problem.
 The top 6 ranks get recognized and stand in their seats.
 1st, 2nd and 3rd place and RF get awards.

 Q: Does one need a ticket for Closing Ceremony?